We appreciate your patience while we work to update our website.

-On July 24, 2017, the communities of western and public history experienced a significant loss with the passing of long-time WHA member Louise Pubols.
-The WHA Council created the Louise Pubols Public History Prize to honor her prize-winning publications, landmark exhibitions, and extraordinary service to the WHA.
+The WHA Council created the Louise Pubols Public History Prize to honor Pubols' prize-winning publications, landmark exhibitions, and extraordinary service to the WHA.
 In keeping with Louise's deep commitment to public history, the Pubols Prize will support the attendance of a public historian to the WHA's annual meeting.
-The overwhelming generosity of donations from Louise's friends and family fully-funded this prize in the fall of 2017.
-The inaugural scholarship from the Louise Pubols Public History Prize was made at the 2017 WHA Conference in San Diego.
-View a list of past recipients.
+The overwhelming generosity of donations from Louise's friends and family fully-funded this prize in the fall of 2017 in its inaugural year.

 The prize will include complimentary registration, a ticket to the Awards Banquet, and $500 to offset travel expenses to this year's WHA Conference.
 Eligibility for the prize includes: